adunning/adunning.github.io/_posts/2019-01-28-transcribing-medieval-manuscripts-tei.md

 date: "2019-01-28 17:50"
 ---

+It's surprisingly difficult to make a transcription of a manuscript that is both readable and makes it easy to track what is on the page.
+This is an interpretative process that relies as much on the editor's knowledge of Latin as of scribal conventions.

 The [Text Encoding Initiative](http://www.tei-c.org) (TEI) solves one of the problems from which humanists have long suffered in providing a standardized and technology-independent way to transcribe original documents.
 There are as many different conventions for rendering phenomena such as additions or substitutions as there are sub-disciplines.
 This hinders collaboration and impedes the availability of our work.
 Instead, we can take TEI files and display them however we want, or include them in text corpora.

 * TOC